 Hospice of Lansing seeks to increase the capacity of Stoneleigh Residence from eight private suites to 12 and move its administration building to be under one roof.
 This solution shows us efficient and practical benefits.

 Stoneleigh Residence always has a waiting list.
 In fact, we turn away more than 100 families a year due to lack of available space.
 As the aging population in our region grows, demographic trends continue to highlight the need for increased inpatient, residential hospice care.
-Unfortunately, with only 29 beds in the Mid-Michigan area, we do not have enough licensed inpatient hospice beds to serve a region of nearly half a million people.
+Unfortunately, with only 21 licensed inpatient hospice beds in the Mid-Michigan area, we do not have enough to serve a region of nearly half a million people.
 Therefore, we are ready to move forward in expanding Stoneleigh Residence by 50%, moving from eight suites to 12.
-In addition to serving additional patients and families, we also see the opportunity to create better efficiencies within our organization and bring our entire administrative and clinical leadership team together, under one roof by adding an administrative wing.
+In addition to serving additional patients and families, we also see the opportunity to create better efficiencies within our organization and bring our entire administrative and clinical leadership team together, under one roof by adding an administrative offices.
 Hospice time is limited time and every minute matters.

 Through prudent financial management and a combination of savings, fundraising, refinancing, and operational efficiencies, we have developed this plan to expand our services, having little impact on our bottom line.
-However, these additions and changes will have a significant impact and benefit to the operations of our team.
-More importantly, this plan allows us to deliver better care and services to more patients and families.
+These additions and changes will allows us to deliver better care and services to more patients and families while also having a significant impact and benefit to the operations of our team.

 Click or tap on each level below to view donor benefits